Eurovision Song Contest: The Story of Fire Saga: Plot

-Out at sea, Lars confesses his love for Sigrit to his father Erick, who convinces him to go back and fight for his love.
-Upon learning that Iceland is in the final, Lars immediately leaves.
-Meanwhile, Alexander sees an opportunity to establish a partnership with Sigrit, but she declines.
-Sigrit realizes that Alexander is gay but can't come out because of homophobia in Russia.
-Lars hitches a ride with Victor Karlosson (governor of the Central Bank of Iceland, and one of the Icelandic organizational team members), who attempts to murder Lars and reveals that he blew up the boat at Söngvakeppnin, for fear that Iceland would not be able to host Eurovision the following year if they win due to bankruptcy.
-Unseen elves save Lars by killing Victor with a thrown knife in the back, allowing Lars to make it back to the final in time.
-Interrupting their performance, he encourages Sigrit to ditch their official entry and perform the song she has written for him, "Húsavík".
-Lars starts playing the song on the piano, and Sigrit sings her song, culminating with a Speorg note, touching all of Iceland.
-Realising that they are in love with each other, Lars and Sigrit kiss each other on stage to a standing ovation in the audience.
-Backstage, Alexander is happy for them and accepts Mita's invitation to come to Greece with her in order to find his own happiness.
+Out at sea, Lars confesses his love for Sigrit to Erick, before leaving for Edinburgh upon learning that Iceland is in the final.
+He hitches a ride with Victor Karlosson, governor of the Central Bank of Iceland and one of the Icelandic organisational team members, who attempts to kill Lars.
+Victor reveals that he blew up the boat at Söngvakeppnin for fear that if Iceland wins Eurovision, they would have to host the following year's contest which could lead to the country's bankruptcy.
+Unseen elves save Lars by killing Victor with a thrown knife in the back, allowing Lars to return to Edinburgh and proving to him that elves do exist.
+Arriving at Edinburgh, he finds that all the taxi drivers are at home watching the contest, so he persuades four American tourists in a rental car to drive him to the venue.
+Interrupting the performance, he encourages Sigrit to ditch their entry and perform the song she has written for him, "Husavik".
+Lars plays the song on the piano with Sigrit singing, culminating with a Speorg note, before they share a kiss onstage to a standing ovation.
+Backstage, Lemtov is happy for the two and accepts Mita's invitation to move to Greece with her.

-Fire Saga is disqualified for changing their song during the contest, but both Lars and Sigrit have lost interest in winning the competition, realizing that their relationship is more important.
-Back in Húsavík, Lars and Sigrit awake on the bus to a cheering crowd of locals.
-Some time later, Fire Saga is back to performing in the local bar, this time at the wedding reception of Lars’ father and Sigrit's mother.
-Bringing their newborn baby along, they ask if anyone wants to hear their Eurovision song, but the crowd once again demands "Ja Ja Ding Dong".
+Fire Saga is disqualified for changing their song during the contest, but both Lars and Sigrit realise that their relationship is more important than winning the competition.
+Lars and Sigrit return to Húsavík, where they are met by a cheering crowd of townsfolk.
+Some time later, Lars and Sigrit marry and have a baby.
+They return to performing in the local bar, this time at Erick and Helga's wedding reception.
+They ask if anyone wants to hear their Eurovision song, but the crowd, now including the four American tourists, once again demands "Jaja Ding Dong".

 Cast

 Appearances of Eurovision artists

-Several former contestants of the Eurovision Song Contest made cameos in the film:
+Several participants of the Eurovision Song Contest made cameo appearances in the film: